defneycoban/COSI103A_TeamProject/README.md

 # COSI103A_TeamProject
 #folder for our Software Engineering team project Spring 2023

-This is for out team python project
+This is for out team python project\n
 Team:
   - Madina Nasriddinova
   - Defne Coban